Jake Flannigan, NP

 Concentration: Emergency Nurse Practitioner - Campus Based - Visit Website

-Emory University's Family/Emergency Nurse Practitioner program offers an advanced doctoral pathway for experienced nurses seeking specialized emergency and primary care expertise.
-This rigorous seven-semester DNP curriculum prepares healthcare professionals to provide comprehensive patient care across all age groups in high-intensity medical settings.
-Students develop advanced clinical skills through extensive hands-on training, completing over 700 clinical hours in diverse healthcare environments including trauma centers and primary care facilities.
-Graduates are positioned to earn dual certifications in Family Nurse Practitioner and Emergency Nurse Practitioner, enabling them to work in urgent care, emergency departments, and primary care settings with enhanced procedural capabilities.
+Emory's Family/Emergency Nurse Practitioner DNP program offers an advanced seven-semester pathway for experienced nurses seeking specialized emergency and primary care expertise.
+Students complete over 700 clinical hours across diverse healthcare environments, including Level I Trauma Centers.
+The curriculum prepares healthcare professionals to provide comprehensive patient care across all age groups, developing advanced procedural skills.
+Graduates can earn dual certifications in Family and Emergency Nurse Practitioner, positioning them for versatile roles in urgent care, emergency departments, and primary care settings.

 Campus Based - Visit Website